jon-harper/OmniBox/docs/index.md

 ## Current Status

-OmniBox is mature enough for everyday use.
-A complete OmniBox made of parts from one release is tested to fit and work.
-Trays and panels are compatibile between releases (see [Compatibility and Upgrades](#compatibility-and-upgrades) for details).
+A complete OmniBox made of parts from one release is tested to fit and work together.
+The developer completes at least two full builds for each release and new releases are also community-tested.
 The [Version History][current_release] page contains information on the latest release, fixes, new features, and known issues.

+### Upgrading

+Trays and panels are typically compatible between releases.
+Recent Core case versions may be partially upgraded rather than entirely reprinted.
+See the [Upgrade Guide][upgrade] for details.

 [gallery_thumb]: img/examples/0.9.10/render_thumb.jpg